cgpotts/cs224u/projects.md

 ### Formatting

 The paper should be 8 pages long, in ACL submission format and adhering to ACL guidelines concerning references, layout, supplementary materials, and so forth.
-[Here are the LaTeX and Word templates for the 2020 ACL style](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd).
+See [the projects page](https://web.stanford.edu/class/cs224u/projects.html) of our course website for templates (Word and LaTeX).

 ### Suggested paper organization